mschilde/auto-label-merge-conflicts/README.md

 We use this setup e.g. on our monorepo at [Comtravo](https://github.com/comtravo).
 Instead of a grumpy CTO pinging developers to fix their merge conflicts there's now a shiny bot.

+## Limitations

+I didn't bother yet with pagination handling.

+This action checks the latest 50 open PRs and deals with up to 100 labels.
+See [queries.ts](lib/queries.ts) Feel free to fix and submit a PR :-)

 ## Local dev setup

-Feel free to extend the code.
 To play around with the code base, you need `Docker` and `make` set up locally.

 Run `make build`, `make develop`, then `yarn install`.